CPEN432/cpen432.github.io/index.md

 ### Course Description
 In this course we will be studying the theoretical underpinnings of real-time compute systems, as well as practical aspects related to embedded systems.
-The course covers a wide range of topics, including scheduling theory (analysis and design of task scheduling algorithms and schedulability analysis), resource sharing protocols, real-time operating system principles, fault-tolerance and reliability, and software intensive safety critical systems, among other topics.
+The course covers a wide range of topics, including scheduling theory (analysis and design of task scheduling algorithms and schedulability analysis), resource sharing protocols, real-time operating system principles, fault-tolerance and reliability, and software intensive safety critical systems.
 Students can expect to get a hands-on experience programming state-of-the-art embedded systems and working with real-time operating systems and industry-strength development tools.

 ### Textbook